Up to 135,000 points, 1st year free & airport lounge access with the improved TD First Class Travel Visa Infinite Card! Click here to learn more

 Advertisement

-WestJet RBC World Elite Mastercard Review
+WestJet RBC® World Elite Mastercardǂ Review

-Last Updated on November 1, 2024
+Last Updated on May 1, 2025

 WestJet RBC World Elite Mastercard

 Ranked as the number two airline credit card in Canada, the WestJet RBC World Elite Mastercard popularized many benefits that you can find on various other cards in Canada now.
 The card for Canada's second largest airline has proven very popular with Canadians as it was one of the first cards to offer an annual companion pass and first checked bag free benefit.
-In fact, in many of our discussions with readers and the general public, they choose to get this card just for those two reasons rather than for earning actual WestJet dollars.
+In fact, in many of our discussions with readers and the general public, they choose to get this card just for those two reasons rather than for earning actual WestJet points.

 Read our old review here: WestJet RBC World Elite Mastercard Review (Old 2016 version)